Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 KEEN Utility Men’s Pittsburgh Steel Toe Work Boot

-The metal speed hooks make these boots easy to get on and offer a secure fit all the way through the ankle.
+The metal speed hooks make steel toe boots easy to get on and offer a secure fit all the way through the ankle.
 The external body has reflective webbing to increase safety for workers that have the night shift.

 A dual density PU midsole and full-length stability plate help to keep your footing firm and confident while the naturally contouring arch support prevents fatigue from setting in.
-This pair of work footwear is not the cheapest boots around, but the KEEN name makes the price tag worth it.
+This pair is not the cheapest steel toe boots around, but the KEEN name makes the price tag worth it.